 9. Flatshare

-This book is written from two points of view of Leon and Tiffy.
+This book is written from two points of view: Leon and Tiffy.
 Their flatmates that they have never met.
-So the beginning of the book, you have Tiffy, who has gone through a breakup.
+So, at the beginning of the book, you have Tiffy, who has gone through a breakup.
 So she has nowhere to live because her ex-boyfriend and new girlfriend are kicking her out of the flat.
-Now she’s struggling to find a place.
+Now, she’s struggling to find a place.

-The only place that she can find is called a flatshare, where she will be living in a flat with another person, which is Leon.
+The only place she can find is called a flatshare, where she will be living in a flat with another person, Leon.
 But he won’t be there during the night.
-He’ll only be there during the day, which is great for Tiffy because she works during the day.
-So she can have the flat at night, and then on weekends, he will be staying with his girlfriend.
+He’ll only be there during the day, which is excellent for Tiffy because she works during the day.
+So she can have the flat at night, and then he will stay with his girlfriend on weekends.
 The story goes that they’ll never meet.
 That is part of the deal of the flatshare that they’ll never meet.

 Author: Beth O’Leary